Remote sensing of vegetation structure and composition

 how we can use this new combination of existing technologies to

-improve understanding of forest ecosystems, for example by
+improve understanding of forest ecosystems.
+For example, a

-structure in 3D and at fine-spatial scale throughout the growing
+patterns of canopy structure and spectral traits at fine-spatial scale throughout the growing

 season.
 My research is primarily based on the UMBC campus